artefactual/archivematica-docs/admin-manual/installation-setup/integrations/handlenet-setup.rst

 Connecting Archivematica and Handle.Net
 ------------------------------------------

-Before users begin minting persistent identifiers (PIDs) and binding them to a Handle.Net server, you must fill in the Handle server settings in the Administration tab.
+Before Archivematica can mint persistent identifiers (PIDs) via requests a Handle.Net server, you must fill in the Handle server settings in the Administration tab.